LnzyDee/Election_Analysis/README.md

 ![Terminal Code Results](electiontermresults.png) ![Text Code Results](electiontxtresults.png)

 ## Election Audit Summary
-Provided the proper documents, the script used to procure these results can be re-worked slightly to accommodate getting the results of other elections.
-By simply changing the file the code works from--in this case it was the [Election Results CSV](Resources/election_results.csv) file, as in the photo below--we can use this script for other elections.
+Provided the proper documents, the script, [PyPoll Challenge](PyPoll_Challenge.py), used to procure these results can be re-worked slightly to accommodate getting the results of other elections.
+By simply changing the file the code works from--in this case it was the [Election Results CSV](Resources/election_results.csv) file, as in the photo below--we can use this [script](PyPoll_Challenge.py) for other elections.
 Making sure the columns listed in the file are the same as those in the [Election Results CSV](Resources/election_results.csv) file (e.g., Ballot ID, County, Candidate) and in the same order, as shown here:

 ![Election Results CSV Screenshot](electionxclsss.png)